Skip to main content

 Employers cannot extend temporary contracts indefinitely.
 According to Dutch law, an employee is entitled to a permanent contract after:

-• A total of three years of temporary contracts.
+• A total duration of more than 3 years of temporary contracts.

 Written Statement of Employment Details